Kurt Koch: Pontifical Council for Promoting Christian Unity

 In his role as president of the Pontifical Commission for Religious Relations with the Jews, Koch spoke to reporters on 16 May 2011, after delivering a speech on Catholic-Jewish relations in light of Vatican II's declaration Nostra aetate on the Church's relations with non-Christian religions.
 The speech followed Koch's participation in a meeting of the doctrinal congregation to examine the latest progress in the Vatican's reconciliation talks with the traditionalist Society of Saint Pius X. "There are questions to clarify in discussions with this community.
 I can't say more than that", he told reporters, echoing a Vatican statement saying the reconciliation talks are ongoing.
 Koch noted that "All the doctrinal decisions of the church are binding on a Catholic, including the Second Vatican Council and all its texts", Koch said when asked if the SSPX would be expected to accept all the teachings of Vatican II.
 "The Nostra aetate declaration of the Second Vatican Council is a clear decree and is important for every Catholic", he added.

 16 May 2012, Koch gave the Pope John Paul II Lecture on Interreligious Understanding at the Pontifical University of Saint Thomas Aquinas (Angelicum).
 Koch spoke on the theme of "Building on Nostra aetate: 50 Years of Christian-Jewish Dialogue".

 On 30 October 2012, Koch stated in an interview that, if Lutherans express a wish for an arrangement similar to the personal ordinariates for former Anglicans, the Catholic Church will have to reflect on it, but that the initiative must come from Lutherans.

 He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

 On Saturday, 30 November 2013, Pope Francis named Cardinal Koch a Member of the Congregation for Catholic Education.
 He was appointed a member of the Congregation for Bishops.

 After ten years at the rank of cardinal deacon, he exercised his option to assume the rank of cardinal priest, which Pope Francis confirmed on 3 May 2021.

+He was once again a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.

+In a 2025 letter addressed to Bishop Sarah Mullally, Cardinal Koch, offered his congratulations and expressed the Catholic Church’s support for her new ministry.